-Is VOIP ready to replace conventional Home Phone Service?
+Is it ready to replace conventional Home Phone Services?

-That left only one possibility.
-Having discounted conventional land-line, cable or wireless service, the only remaining technology was VOIP - Voice over internet protocol - sometimes referred to as an "internet phone", and initially popularized by , and most recently by .
+The opportunity has been enabled particularly through the advent of VoIP - Voice over Internet Protocol technology - sometimes referred to as an "internet phone", and initially popularized by , and most recently by .

 Back in the day...